lem-project/lem-project.github.io/content/en/installation/ncurses/_index.md

 ### Optional dependencies

-This is a list of optional programs that we advise to install along of Lem:
+This is a list of optional programs that we advise to install along of Lem.

+On a Debian system:

 ```
+libvterm-dev
 fd
 ```

+- `libvterm-dev` is a C library that abstracts xterm-like terminals.
+See: [libvterm](https://www.leonerd.org.uk/code/libvterm/), [GitHub mirror](https://github.com/neovim/libvterm).
+  - Lem needs libvterm version >= 3.3 to provide a terminal inside Lem.
 - [fd](https://github.com/sharkdp/fd) or `fd-find` on Debian repositories: if present, Lem will use it in commands that find files recursively (see Usage: Opening Files). `fd` respects .gitignore by default and ignores common large development directories such as `node_modules/`.
 If it isn't present, Lem will fallback to a full Lisp solution.

 ### Install SBCL and ncurses library